sfc-gh-ncostar/sfquickstarts/site/sfguides/src/build-a-cinebot-with-snowflake-native-apps-and-cortex/build-a-cinebot-with-snowflake-native-apps-and-cortex.md

 5. Click the 'Upload' button
 6. Browse back up one level and then go into the '/src/' folder
 7. Select both files (ui.py, environment.yaml)
+8. Specify the path for the uploaded files as '/src'
-8. Click the 'Upload' button
+9. Click the 'Upload' button

-When this is done succesfully your we're now ready to create the Application Package.
+When this is done succesfully, you should see 3 files and one `src` folder in the stage.
+We are now ready to create the Application Package.

 ### Alter the Application Package
 ```sql